Finding an independent contractor job in the United States is a great way to get started on your own while leveraging a pre-existing business model.

 If you’re ready to start working as an independent contractor, here are some practical measures to take:

-- Set up your company: Check out our beginning business guide for advice on registering your company, deciding on a business structure, budgeting, and more.
+Set up your company: Check out our beginning business guide for advice on registering your company, deciding on a business structure, and budgeting, ensuring you understand the distinctions between being an employer and an employee.

-- Personal and commercial banking should be kept separate: This greatly simplifies account management.
+Personal and commercial banking should be kept separate: This greatly simplifies communication and management of financial accounts.

-It’s also a good idea to have your own standard contract, non-disclosure agreement (NDA), and services agreement available for your clients to sign.
+It's also prudent to prepare a standard contract, non-disclosure agreement (NDA), and services agreement for delivery to your clients, ensuring all parties clearly understand their obligations.
 Please keep in mind that certain clients may choose to utilize their own documentation.